trinityXmontoya/wdi_6_rails_lab_api/README.md

   ``rake db:create``
   ``rake db:migrate``
   ``rake db:seed``
+(before seeding make sure you set up the proper relationships in your models!)

 This will create 30 Users, 10 Articles	and and each Article will have some Comments. _Take a look at the seed file if your curious._